-Contribute to global discovery pipeline in tuberculosis and malaria drug discovery by delivering early leads to Product Development Partnership (PDP) organisations MMV and GATB.
+The Structure-guided Drug Discovery Coalition (SDDC) is an international research coalition led by the Structural Genomics Consortium, based at McGill University, Canada.
+The mission of the SDDC is to contribute to the global discovery pipeline in tuberculosis and malaria drug discovery by delivering Early Leads to Product Development Partnership (PDP) organisations, MMV and GATB.

-Identify and develop chemical assets (Early Leads and novel chemotypes) for High value targets for Tuberculosis and Malaria.
-These are established based on validated target/whole-cell active pairs.
+SDDC identifies and develops chemical assets (Early Leads and novel chemotypes) for High Value targets for Tuberculosis and Malaria, based on validated target/whole-cell active pairs.

 Helping to build R&D pipelines for two devastating diseases: Tuberculosis and Malaria